Juliana Hatfield: Recent collaborations and solo work

-In 2019, Hatfield hinted that her next covers album would focus on the work of an American artist, having already covered an Australian (Olivia Newton-John) and an English band (the Police).
+Hatfield had hinted that her next covers album would focus on the work of an American artist, having already covered an Australian (Olivia Newton-John) and an English band (The Police).
 In an interview for the book I'm Your Fan: The Songs of Leonard Cohen, Hatfield revealed that she was considering R.E.M. for her next covers album installment.
-However, the follow-up ended up being Electric Light Orchestra.
+However, the follow-up ended up covering Electric Light Orchestra.
 The album, Juliana Hatfield Sings ELO, was released on November 17, 2023.